bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

   * Start the Android Emulator
   * Make sure you can run the app in the simulator after it has been generated: `npx react-native run-android`
 * Install nodejs-mobile-react-native: `npm install --save nodejs-mobile-react-native`
-* in the `nodejs-assets/nodejs-project` folder, remove the `sample-` prefix from the files so that you have a `main.js` and a `package.json` file.
+* In the `nodejs-assets/nodejs-project` folder, remove the `sample-` prefix from the files so that you have a `main.js` and a `package.json` file.
 The `main.js` file becomes the entry point for the node-js application running alongside the react-native app.
-* replace the content of `App.tsx` with the following content (which will start the node-js app, listen for messages and display them in a `Text` component).
+* Replace the content of `App.tsx` with the following content (which will start the node-js app, listen for messages and display them in a `Text` component).

     ```tsx
     import React, { Component } from 'react';